 The majority of the options are likely to have significant positive impacts on the economic objectives, as to be expected.
-Although options (h) and (i) propose employment land, there is less of a market for allocations of this size in this location, and there is a reduced labour supply compared to other options.
-These two options are also likely to have significant negative impacts on the High Weald AONB, ancient woodland and the historic environment due to their location in proximity to a listed building.
+Although options (h) (i) and (o) propose employment land, there is less of a market for allocations of this size in this location, and there is a reduced labour supply compared to other options.
+These three options are also likely to have potential for significant negative impacts on the High Weald AONB, whilst options (h) and (i) also have potential for negative effects in relation to biodiversity from proximity to ancient woodland and the historic environment due to their location in proximity to a listed building.

-Site option (b) is the only site within the reasonable alternatives appraised that has significant areas of flood risk which could constrain the feasibility of delivering this site for employment purposes.
+Site options (b) and (p) are the only site options within the reasonable alternatives appraised that have significant areas of fluvial and surface water flood risk which could constrain the feasibility of delivering this site for employment purposes, though the development of employment land in flood risk zones 2 and 3 is not necessarily unacceptable in principle.
 All other options appraised are unlikely to have any significant impacts on the environmental objectives aside from those expected to arise as a result of conflict between development and protection of the countryside.
-Site options (c), (d), (e), (f) and (g) benefit from being on previously developed land.
+Site options (c), (d), (e), (f), (g) and (p) benefit from being on previously developed land.